scraperwiki/dumptruck/readme.md

 If you want to save anything other than an int, float or string type, use json or pickle.

+### Helpers
+Highwall provides specialized wrappers for several commands, but here are some of the most common.

+`Highwall.show_tables` returns a set of all of the tables in the database.

+    h.show_tables()

+`Highwall.drop` drops a table.

+    h.drop("diesel-engineers")

 Slow start
 -------